Temporal resolution2000, 2010, 2014, 2016, 2018, 2020

 Next update expected on02/27/2025

 Locations available for downloadCounty, Census Tract

-The 15 census tract variables are sorted by commonality into four different themes: Socioeconomic Status, Household Characteristics, Racial & Ethnic Minority Status, Housing & Transportation.
+The 16 census tract variables are sorted by commonality into four different themes: Socioeconomic Status, Household Characteristics, Racial and Ethnic Minority Status, Housing Type and Transportation.
 These four themes comprise the SVI.